nabbi/docker-bind9-pihole/README.md

 ```
 docker-compose pull
-docker-compose build
 docker-compose up -d
 ```

-Then modify the local configurations tailored to your deployment, run the scrip to copy your files into the volumes.
+Modify the local configurations tailored to your deployment, then run the script to copy those files into the volumes.
 This creates a temporary container to interact with the docker volumes.

 ```